Product Buyer's Guide: Wire and Cable –

-When one thinks of material used in wiring, the first thought is usually copper.
-Copper is a great electrical conductor and was fairly inexpensive when the demand began to rise in the 1800's after the invention of the telephone and advances in generation and transmission of AC and DC current.
-Although some may argue there are better conductors such as gold and silver, copper is still the best conductor and remains the most economical solution, even better than aluminum, which explains why almost every wire product sold contains copper.
+When you think of the material used in wiring, the first thought is usually of copper.
+Copper is a great electrical conductor and was fairly inexpensive when the demand began to rise in the 1800s after the invention of the telephone and advances in generation and transmission of AC and DC current.
+Although some may argue there are better conductors, such as gold and silver, copper is still the best conductor and remains the most economical solution, even better than aluminum, which explains why almost every wire product sold contains copper.

 Here are some variations of wire products, each with its own properties for a specific job.